matttrent/reading-notes/bookx_the_art_of_scientific_investigation.md

+---
+title: The Art of Scientific Investigation
+author: W. I. B. Beveridge
+---

-# bookx the art of scientific investigation
+# The Art of Scientific Investigation

 Elaborate apparatus plays an important part in the science of to-day, but I sometimes wonder if we are not inclined to forget that the most important instrument in research must always be the mind of man.